NHL defends disciplinary decisions in Blackhawks scandal

 The NHL Players’ Association has an executive board meeting scheduled for later Monday to discuss how Beach’s allegations were handled.

-“I know I reported every single detail to an individual at the NHLPA, who I was put in contact with after,” Beach said during his interview on TSN in Canada on Wednesday, his first since coming out as John Doe.
+“I know I reported every single detail to an individual at the NHLPA, who I was put in contact with after,” Beach said during his interview on TSN in Canada last week, his first since identifying himself as John Doe.
 “I believe two different people talked to (NHLPA head) Don Fehr.
 And for him to turn his back on the players when his one job is to protect the players at all costs, I don’t know how that can be your leader.
 I don’t know how he can be in charge.”

 Fehr signed on as an NHLPA adviser in the summer of 2010 after Aldrich resigned rather than face a Blackhawks investigation.
 Fehr was named NHLPA executive director in December of that year.